Subscribe to my Newsletter

 Language & Communication

 In many places there is information only in Polish, and even though I have been to Poland so many times: It’s so difficult!
-Too many consonants!
-At some point, I gave up trying to get beyond “hello” and “thank you” and surrendered to my fate.
-Fortunately, many younger Poles now speak English, so especially in particularly touristy places like Gdansk, you’ll get along with just English.
+There are just too many consonants :) At some point I gave up trying to get beyond “Guten Tag” and “Danke” and resigned myself to my fate.
+Fortunately, many younger Poles now speak English, so you can get by with a knowledge of English, especially in touristy places like Gdansk.

 You can also find more about Poland here: